What Is Prematurity?

 - an infection of the amniotic membranes or vaginal or urinary tracts

-- bleeding, often due to a low-lying placenta (placenta previa) or a placenta that separates from the womb (placental abruption)
+- there's bleeding, often due to a low-lying placenta (placenta previa) or a placenta that separates from the womb (placental abruption)

 Does My Baby Need Special Care?